-- Compare: The 6 Top Rated Garbage Disposal of 2017
+- Compare: The 6 Top Rated Garbage Disposals of 2017

 - Types of garbage disposal

 - Tips for choosing the best garbage disposal unit